Wolf & Cub

 Wolf & Cub are a psychedelic rock band from Adelaide, Australia.
 Three of the original members hail from Port Augusta.
 The four-piece were signed to record label 4AD, which make use of two drummers.
 This allows the percussive elements of their music to feature more prominently alongside the guitar.
 Their name derives from a comic from Japan, "Lone Wolf and Cub".
-Wolf & Cub signed to Last Gang records in North America.
+Wolf & Cub signed with Last Gang records in North America.
 Their third studio album, Heavy Weight, was released in 2013.

 History

 Wolf & Cub formed in 2002 in Adelaide with Joel Byrne on lead vocals and guitar, Adam Edwards on drums and percussion, and Thomas Mayhew on bass guitar.
 Byrne, Edwards and Mayhew had met at high school in Port Augusta.
 Joel Carey met Byrne at university, he joined initially just on percussion, later becoming the second drummer.
 After playing regularly around Adelaide the band signed to an Australian label, Dot Dash Recordings, with representation from Remote Control Records.
 On 1 November 2004 they released their first EP, Wolf & Cub, with five tracks, including "Thousand Cuts".
 It was co-produced by the band with Matt Hills in April that year.

-In 2005 a 7" record featuring "Thousand Cuts" was released in the United Kingdom, which was played on the Zane Lowe and Steve Lamacq radio shows on the BBC.
+In 2005, a 7" record featuring "Thousand Cuts" was released in the United Kingdom, which was played on the Zane Lowe and Steve Lamacq radio shows on the BBC.
 The track was heard by producer Paul Epworth (Bloc Party, The Futureheads), who took it into the studio and recorded the Phones Remix.
 This became a white label 12" version and later became John Kennedy's Single of the Week on XFM.
 They signed to international label, 4AD, in September and played in a string of London shows for 4AD's 25th Anniversary with The Breeders in November.
 In October 2005 the band released their second EP, Steal Their Gold, which included "Thousand Cuts" (Phones Slasher Remix).
 They toured Japan and the UK.
 "Steal Their Gold" was named Single of the Week status by Lamacq and the band received greater attention from the UK press.